-New College is committed to continued reductions in vehicle use and associated emissions.
+New College is committed to continued reductions in vehicle use.
 Transportation Demand Management strategies are to be implemented, including:

-- Establishing a free transit pass and parking "cash-out" program to financially reward carpoolers, transit riders, bicycle and pedestrian commuters - Encouraging the use of alternative modes with incentive programs - Restricting parking to the campus perimeters and "park-once" lots to discourage the proliferation of independent lots and structures throughout the campus - Focusing on the development of pedestrian-oriented areas - Enhancing landscape and pedestrian amenities where parking and roads are removed - Selectively removing or reconfiguring remaining roads to function as an effective circulation network and emphasizing "park-once" strategies - Restricting the speed of cars within the campus, on thoroughfares adjacent to campus and providing pedestrian amenities adjacent to roadways - Promoting a more pedestrian- and public transportation-friendly link between the campus and adjacent neighborhoods to help reduce emissions associated with automobiles - Providing bicycle racks and locks, well-designed routes and establishing shower/changing areas in a variety of locations on campus to facilitate internal New College campus bicycle usage - Creating incentives for USF S/M students to walk to New College and leave cars on the USF S/M campus - Implementing pedestrian and bicycle route and user enhancements such as route lighting, upgraded walking surfaces, accessible and attractive places for refreshment, bicycle racks at shared facilities, emergency call boxes, and a bicycle loan program - Creating 5- to 15-minute loading/drop-off zones in key locations, especially near the west end of General Spaatz Boulevard, Cook Library and the Hamilton lawn drop-off area - Initiating parking stall labels, issuance of permits, and enforcement of parking stalls by group affiliation.
-Permits are to be issued based on status as faculty, student, staff, or visitor to help organize the efficiency of stall usage - Establishing a residential permit system (if and where desired by neighbors) for neighborhoods surrounding the campus to discourage college-generated parking in off-campus locations
+- Restricting parking to the campus perimeters and "park-once" lots to discourage the proliferation of independent lots and structures throughout the campus - Focusing on the development of pedestrianoriented areas - Enhancing landscape and pedestrian amenities where parking and roads are removed - Selectively removing or reconfiguring remaining roads to function as an effective circulation network and emphasizing "parkonce" strategies - Restricting the speed of cars within the campus, on thoroughfares adjacent to campus and providing pedestrian amenities adjacent to roadways

+- Promoting a more pedestrian- and public transportation-friendly link between the campus and adjacent neighborhoods - Providing bicycle racks and locks, welldesigned routes and establishing shower/ changing areas in a variety of locations on campus to facilitate internal New College campus bicycle usage - Creating incentives for USF S/M students to walk to New College and leave cars on the USF S/M campus - Implementing pedestrian and bicycle route and user enhancements such as route lighting, upgraded walking surfaces, accessible and attractive places for refreshment, bicycle racks at shared facilities, emergency call boxes, and a bicycle loan program

-PEDESTRIAN AND BICYCLE CIRCULATION
+CIRCULATION

-The system of existing campus paths and walkways within the Pei, Bayfront, and Caples campuses is generally effective and well developed.
+The system of existing campus roadways, paths and walkways within the West, East, and South Campuses is generally effective and well developed.
 This system allows safe and free movement and enhances major public spaces and buildings.
 The campus master plan identifies enhancements as new buildings and common spaces are developed.